Xirez/Rasplind/README.md

 https://twitter.com/RobinAsplind

 Or have a look here if this interests you, I will try to update GitHub daily.
+>Day 6:
+>Spent learning about styling and debugging React components.

+>Day 5:
+>Completed chapter and assignment about lists and conditionals.

 >Day 4:
 >Started a codealong course on Udemy to help me learn stuff right from start.
 >Rushed through the first few sections of basic JS and React components, props and state.